daniel-dihardja/ai-doc-generator/output/documentation-radiogroup.md

 ## 1. Component Overview

-The RadioGroup component is like a DJ for your options, letting users pick a single tune from a playlist of choices.
-It offers various layouts, styles, and supports both controlled and uncontrolled states.
+Welcome to the wonderful world of the `RadioGroup` component!
+This little gem is designed to help you gather a single choice from a list of pre-defined options.
+Whether you're asking users to choose their favorite Harry Potter character, their preferred mode of payment, or what type of pizza crust they want — `RadioGroup` has you covered.

-- **When to use**: Use RadioGroup when you need users to select just one option from a list, like choosing a mood, a favorite color, or a pizza topping.
+- **When to use**: Use `RadioGroup` when you want the user to pick only one option out of a given set.
+Perfect for scenarios like gender selection, payment method choices, or setting user preferences.
+Basically, any time you need to enforce a monogamous relationship between the user and their choice.

 ---